6 When Parallelism Pays

 Where:

-• \(p\) is the fraction of code that can be parallelized
+• \(p\) is the fraction of execution time that can be parallelized

 • \(n\) is the number of processors